-On December 5, 2022, RECONOMICS Institute announced the first phase of its new RISING PLACES initiative with the launch of a Founding Sponsors program.
+On March 1, 2023, RECONOMICS Institute will announce the first phase of its new RISING PLACES initiative with the launch of a Founding Sponsors program.

 The tools are designed to facilitate and accelerate inclusive, green, resilient economic growth.